-In early November Japan explodes into a dazzling array of colour as autumn hits its peak.
+In November Japan explodes into a dazzling array of colour as autumn hits its crescendo.
 The Japan Autumn Workshop is timed to see the flora at its fiery peak; the countryside awash in a sea of reds, oranges and yellows.
-This eight-day intensive workshop encapsulates the most exceptional landscapes, temples, shrines, waterfalls and lakes that Japan has to offer, and the chance to see some deer as well!
+This nine-day intensive workshop encapsulates the most exceptional landscapes, temples, shrines, waterfalls and lakes that Japan has to offer, and the chance to see some deer as well!

-Lead by landscape award-winning photographer Andy Yee, and accompanied by self-admitted Japanophile Alexander J.E.
+Lead by landscape award-winning photographer Andy Yee, and accompanied by Aperture Tours founder Alexander J.E.
 Bradley, this tour will push your photography to the next level.
 The intimate group size is designed for personal attention to develop your photographic vision.

-Our first destination outside of Kyoto will be Nara; home to hundreds of wild deer and tightly packed with historical building such as the Todai-ji, the largest wooden building in the world.
+Our first destination outside of Kyoto will be Nara; home to hundreds of wild deer and tightly packed with historical buildings such as the Todai-ji, the largest wooden building in the world.
 The area boasts its beautiful mountain scenery, which will be perfect in Autumn.
-Mount Yoshino will be surrounded by hills, bursting with vibrant colours in every direction.
+We will spend the night at Mount Yoshino which is nestled between hills bursting with vibrant colours in every direction.
+We will share a room in a Ryokan, a traditional Japanese Inn and relax in an onsen, hot spring bath, after dinner.

-Nachi falls is a spectacular complement to Seiganto temple - Temple of the Blue Waves.
-Along with Koyasan they form the backbone of the UNESCO listed 'Sacred Sites and Pilgrimage Routes in the Kii Mountain Range'.
+Nachi falls is a spectacular complement to Seiganto temple - Temple of the Blue Waves and together they form the backbone of the UNESCO listed 'Sacred Sites and Pilgrimage Routes in the Kii Mountain Range'.
 Along the coast of Wakayama and Mie prefectures lie some of the most unique rock formations found in all Japan.
 Home to the jagged Hashigui-iwa Rocks and the adorable Wedded Rocks.
+We will spend two days sneaking down from the mountain to the coast to explore this photogenic area.

 No trip to Japan in Autumn would be complete without a photograph of the iconic Mt Fuji.
 The Fuji Five-Lakes district is breathtaking at this time of the year as autumn brings a vibrancy that exemplifies the natural beauty of the lakes and vistas in the region.
 We will take out time to explore a wide array of shooting locations so you will be sure to capture the shy mountain in its best light.